 - Submit the application.

 - Once your application has been processed, the IRS will provide you with your EIN.

-Illinois does require a business license for general house cleaning businesses.
-But as things often change, check with the state’s licensing needs when registering a new business.
+Florida does not require a business license for general house cleaning businesses.
+But as policies can change, check with the state’s licensing needs when registering a new business.

 Be sure to also check with your individual county, city, or local municipality.
 Requirements can vary and some may need a general business tax, licensing, or other filing requirements for business.

 Call your local municipality office and inquire if this is required.